jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 ### UI Tier
+The UI Tier has ten classes, three handle GET requests, six of handle POST request, and the last handles the initialization of the HTTP routes.

+GetGameRoute:
+> UI controller to GET the “/game” route.

+GetHomeRoute:
+> UI controller to GET the “/” route.
+If a player is signed in, will display a list of all signed-in players.

+GetSignInRoute:
+> UI controller to GET the “/signin” route.
+Renders a page for the user to enter a username to sign in

+PostBackUpMoveRoute:
+> UI controller to POST the “/backupMove” route.
+Checks if a

+PostCheckTurnRoute:
+> UI controller to POST the “/checkTurn” route.
+Checks which player’s turn it is by checking if the opponent has submitted their turn

+PostSignInRoute:
+> UI controller to POST the “/signin” route.
+If the user has entered an acceptable username, it renders the homepage.
+Otherwise, it remains on the sign-in page

+PostSignOutRoute:
+> UI controller to POST the “/signout” route.
+If a player attempts to sign out while in a game, an error message occurs.
+Otherwise, it renders the home page

+PostSubmitTurnRoute:
+> UI Controller to POST the “submitTurn” route.
+If the entirety of a player’s turn is checked to be valid, the turn is posted

+PostValidateMoveRoute:
+> UI Controller to post the “validateMove” route.
+If a player’s move is valid, it is posted

+WebServer:
+> Initializes the HTTP handlers

+<br><br>
 > _Provide a summary of the Server-side UI tier of your architecture.
 > Describe the types of components in the tier and describe their
 > responsibilities.
 This should be a narrative description, i.e. it has